Archive Version of

 Ithaca College, Ithaca, New York

-Note: City Human Rights Commission found housing restrictions unfair to un-married.
+- Benefit: Housing only? - Note: City Human Rights Commission found housing restrictions unfair to un-married.

 Johns Hopkins University, Baltimore, Maryland